-We offer a selection of specific majors that focus on painting, three-dimensional work, graphic design, interior design, and art education.
+We offer a selection of specific majors that focus on painting, three-dimensional work, graphic design, architecture, interior design, and art education.
 In areas where we do not offer a specific degree, you have the flexibility to build a portfolio that targets many other niches in the art market, such as art therapy, illustration, art history, drawing, printmaking and photography.

-Foster within students a global perspective of art and design excellence defined by compassionate, Christ-like service to others.
+- Christ-like: Foster within students a global perspective of art and design excellence defined by compassionate, Christ-like service to others.

-Promote within the academic setting, lifelong intellectual growth through the pursuit of progressive, innovative and sustainable understanding of art, design, technology, information and research.
+- Knowledgeable: Promote within the academic setting, lifelong intellectual growth through the pursuit of progressive, innovative and sustainable understanding of art, design, technology, information and research.

-Inspire and provide a culture of creativity and critically diverse thinking grounded in the framework of fine arts, pure design and applied design principles.
+- Creative: Inspire and provide a culture of creativity and critically diverse thinking grounded in the framework of fine arts, pure design and applied design principles.

-Mentor and infuse Christ-like professional behavior in art and design practices and procedures, ethics and integrity, business relationships and work excellence.
+- Professional: Mentor and infuse Christ-like professional behavior in art and design practices and procedures, ethics and integrity, business relationships and work excellence.

-Stimulate a passion for the visual arts and design professions through active engagement in professional communities and relationships, and exposure to art and design diversity.
+- Engaged: Stimulate a passion for the visual arts and design professions through active engagement in professional communities and relationships, and exposure to art and design diversity.